15 Best Air Rifle 2023- What You Should Know Before Investing in a New Air Rifle

 What is an Air Rifle?

 The main difference between live firearms and air rifles is they don’t use gun powder in their ammo.
 Instead they used pellets or BBs.
-Because of this, the mechanism used to propel the projectiles from the weapon makes use of compressed air or different types of gas.

-Understanding the Types of Air Guns
+Different Types of Air Guns

 When people mention the word air gun, the one thing they most often mean is a pellet gun.
 A pellet gun uses pellets as its ammo.
 But in reality air guns shoot both pellets and BBs.
 And the differences between them often confuses some beginners looking for the best air rifle for them.